- THICKET Definition Meaning - Merriam-Webster

 ˈθɪk·ɪt Add to word list an area of trees and bushes growing closely together (Definition of thicket from the Cambridge Academic Content Dictionary © Cambridge University Press)

-- thicket noun - Definition, pictures, pronunciation and usage . . .
+- thicket noun - Definition, pictures, pronunciation and usage notes . . .

 Definition of thicket noun in Oxford Advanced Learner's Dictionary Meaning, pronunciation, picture, example sentences, grammar, usage notes, synonyms and more